bloominstituteoftechnology/node-db1-guided-solution/lesson-plan.md

 1. Smoke-test with Postman or Insomnia that all CRUD endpoints are wired and ready to go
 2. Flesh out the `shippers-model.js` comparing the Knex syntax with the raw SQL.
 (See comments inside `shippers-model.js`.)
+3. If there's time flesh out `shippers-middleware.js`.
+4. Fix the endpoints inside `shippers-router.js` noting how clean they are since the model functions and middlewares do all the heavy lifting

 - `db('foo-table')` returns a promise that resolves to an **array** with all records in the table
 - `db('foo-table').where({ role: 'Student', active: true })` resolves to an **array** of all records that satisfy the where